piavgh/nestjs-order-management/README.md

 A simple order management system that is built with Nest.js.
 It's a place to practice adding Docker, Github Actions, automated testing, deployment ... into your project.

-You can easily replace Nest.js with other backend technologies such as Java, Golang, ... for learning purpose.
+You can easily swap Nest.js with other backend technologies such as Java, Golang, Rust (maybe) ... for learning purpose.

 ## Quick start